MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/object-doesn-t-support-this-property-or-method-error-438.md

 # Object doesn't support this property or method (Error 438)

-Not all objects support all [properties](../../Glossary/vbe-glossary.md#property) and[methods](../../Glossary/vbe-glossary.md#method).
+Not all objects support all [properties](../../Glossary/vbe-glossary.md#property) and [methods](../../Glossary/vbe-glossary.md#method).
 This error has the following cause and solution: